MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 - **Connection fallback**: If there's a connection error to the cloud service, the client falls back to either direct Internet connection or blocking the connection, based on the ***hardening*** value of the matching rule in the forwarding profile.
 - **Geolocation**: For network traffic that is tunneled to the cloud service, the application server (website) detects the connection's source IP as the edge's IP address (and not as the user-device's IP address).
 This might affect services that rely on geolocation.
 > [!TIP]
-> For Office 365 and Entra to detect the device's true source IP, consider enabling [Source IP restoration](/entra/global-secure-access/how-to-source-ip-restoration.md) .
+> For Office 365 and Entra to detect the device's true source IP, consider enabling [Source IP restoration](how-to-source-ip-restoration.md) .

-Virtualization support
+- **Virtualization support**:
-Installing the client on a device that hosts virtual machine is currently not supported.
+    - Installing the client on a device that hosts virtual machine is currently not supported.
-You can install the client in virtual machines as long as it is not installed on the host.
+    - You can install the client in virtual machines as long as it is not installed on the host.
-For the same reason, traffic from WSL (Windows Subsystem for Linux) is not acquired by a client installed on the host machine.
+    - For the same reason, traffic from WSL (Windows Subsystem for Linux) is not acquired by a client installed on the host machine.

-Proxy
-If a proxy
+- **Proxy**: If a proxy is configured at the application level (ex. browser) or at the OS level, a PAC file should be configured to allow correct functioning of the client.
+The PAC file should be configured to exclude all FQDNs and IPs that are expected to be tunneled by the client.

 -
 -
 -